Dogs on Studland Beach

 - Red – dogs on a lead welcome before 10am and after 6pm

 The restrictions apply mainly in busy areas during the summer months.
-Please download our leaflet (pdf) to find out more.
+Please download our leaflet (see top right) to find out more.
 There are always areas of beach where your dog is welcome, but Fido may need to be on the lead.
 If you want to go walkies off the lead, there is a route available all year round marked by green paw prints.

 South West Coast Path